worldmaking/datt3074/index.md

 **Let's work through the first patches of Chapter 2**

 - **Counting by sample frames**
-  - Every object, every signal cable, the entire patch, runs one sample at a time
+  - **Remember:** Every object, every signal cable, the entire patch, runs one sample at a time
   - A counter with `+` and `history`.
 Toggle to enable. `/ samplerate` for seconds.
   - Adding a `switch` to rewind, `click~` to trigger it.
   - We have just built the `accum` operator.